-"Bond" or "Bonds" or "Series of Bonds" means collectively the Series 2018A Bonds, the Series 2018B Bonds and any Series of Additional Bonds.
+"Bond" or "Bonds" or "Series of Bonds" means collectively the Series 2020A Bonds, the Series 2020B Bonds, the Series 2020C Bonds, and any Series of Additional Bonds.

-- "Bond Counsel" means the law firm of Nixon Peabody LLP or an attorney or other firm of attorneys whose experience in matters relating to the issuance of obligations by states and their political subdivisions is nationally recognized. - "Bond Documents" means the Bond Purchase Agreement, the Series 2018 Indenture, the Series 2018 Loan Agreement, the Series 2018 Tax Regulatory Agreement, the Second Supplemental Intercreditor Agreement, the Mortgages, the Collateral Mortgages, the Assignment of Mortgages, the Assignment of Collateral Mortgages, the Building Loan Agreement, the Continuing Disclosure Agreement, the Environmental Compliance and Indemnification Agreement, the Third Amended and Restated Custody Agreement, and the Official Statement. - "Bond Fund" means the fund so designated which is established by the Series 2018 Indenture. - "Bond Proceeds" means the aggregate amount, including any accrued interest, paid to the Issuer by the Bondholders pursuant to the Series 2018 Indenture as the purchase price of the Series 2018 Bonds. - "Bond Purchase Agreement" means the Bond Purchase Agreement, dated June 15, 2018, among the Issuer, the School and the Underwriter, as the same may be amended from time to time. - "Bond Rate" means the tax-exempt rate of interest from time to time payable on any of the Series 2018A Bonds as defined therein. - "Bond Resolution" means the resolution duly adopted by the Issuer on May 24, 2018, as amended on June 6, 2018, authorizing the issuance, execution, sale and delivery of the Series 2018 Bonds and the execution and delivery of Issuer Documents, as such resolution may be amended or supplemented from time to time. - "Bond Year" with respect to the Series 2017A Bonds shall have the meaning given such term in the Tax Regulatory Agreement for the Series 2017A Bonds. - "Bondholder" means Owner. - "Building Loan Agreement" means the Building Loan Agreement, dated as of June 1, 2018, by and among the Issuer, the School and the Trustee. - "Building Loan Mortgage" means the Building Loan Leasehold Mortgage and Security Agreement, dated as of June 1, 2018, from the School to the Issuer, as the same may be amended, modified or assigned from time to time. - "Business Day" means any day other than a Saturday, a Sunday, a legal holiday or a day on which banking institutions in New York, New York or any city in which the principal office of the Trustee or any Paying Agent is located are authorized by law or executive order to remain closed. - "Cash on Hand" means the sum of cash, cash equivalents, liquid investments, and unrestricted marketable securities (valued at the lower of cost or market) of the School.
+"Bond Counsel" means the law firm of Nixon Peabody LLP or an attorney or other firm of attorneys whose experience in matters relating to the issuance of obligations by states and their political subdivisions is nationally recognized.

+"Bond Documents" means the Bond Purchase Agreement, the Series 2020 Indenture, the Series 2020 Loan Agreement, the Series 2020 Tax Regulatory Agreement, the Third Supplemental Intercreditor Agreement, the Mortgages, the Collateral Mortgages, the Assignment of Mortgages, the Assignment of Collateral Mortgages, the Note, the Building Loan Agreement, the Continuing

+Disclosure Agreement, the Environmental Compliance and Indemnification Agreement, the Fourth Amended and Restated Custody Agreement, and the Official Statement.

+"Bond Fund" means the fund so designated which is established by the Series 2018 Indenture.

+"Bond Proceeds" means the aggregate amount, including any accrued interest, paid to the Issuer by the Bondholders pursuant to the Series 2020 Indenture as the purchase price of the Series 2020 Bonds.

+"Bond Purchase Agreement" means the Bond Purchase Agreement, dated June 22, 2020, among the Issuer, the School and the Underwriter, as the same may be amended from time to time.

+"Bond Rate" means the tax-exempt rate of interest from time to time payable on any of the Tax Exempt Series 2020 Bonds as defined therein.

+"Bond Resolution" means the resolution duly adopted by the Issuer on May 28, 2020, authorizing the issuance, execution, sale and delivery of the Series 2020 Bonds and the execution and delivery of Issuer Documents, as such resolution may be amended or supplemented from time to time.

+"Bond Year" with respect to the Tax Exempt Series 2020 Bonds shall have the meaning given such term in the Tax Regulatory Agreement for the Tax Exempt Series 2020 Bonds.

+"Bondholder" means Owner.

+"Building Loan Agreement" means the Building Loan Agreement, dated as of July 1, 2020, by and among the Issuer, the School and the Trustee.

+"Building Loan Mortgage" means the Building Loan Fee and Leasehold Mortgage and Security Agreement, dated as of July 1, 2020, from the School to the Issuer, as the same may be amended, modified or assigned from time to time.

+"Business Day" means any day other than a Saturday, a Sunday, a legal holiday or a day on which banking institutions in New York, New York or any city in which the principal office of the Trustee or any Paying Agent is located are authorized by law or executive order to remain closed.

+"Cash on Hand" means the sum of cash, cash equivalents, liquid investments, and unrestricted marketable securities (valued at the lower of cost or market) of the School.